|Nutritional Guidelines (per serving)|

 In Poland and much of Central and Eastern Europe, cheesecakes are typically made with dry curd cheese or farmer's cheese.
 Over the past 50 years, however, dry curd cheese is sometimes replaced with cream cheese (in Poland, this is known as kremowego serka).

 The resulting American-style cheesecake is known simply as Philadelphia after the popular store brand of cream cheese.
 In Poland, it's known as sernik Philadelphia or sernik nowojorski (New York-style cheesecake).

-This recipe doesn't call for baking the graham cracker crust before filling it.
-I think it renders the crust too dry and crumbly.
+This recipe doesn't call for baking the graham cracker crust before filling it, which may render the crust too dry and crumbly.
 Simply chill the crust while you make the filling and bake them at the same time.

 Here are more Polish Cheesecake Recipes you might like to try.